 A 30-minute visitor parking zone is provided at the entrance to the College.
 Long-term visitor parking is available in each student lot when a daily Parking Permit is purchased from a ticket dispenser and displayed on the dashboard on the driver's side.
-Visitors who have a DMV disabled placard must purchase a daily parking permit and may park in handicapped designated areas of student lots.
+Visitors with a DMV disabled placard may park in the Visitor parking lot without purchasing a daily Parking Permit from the ticket dispensers in the lot, pursuant to the Vehicle Code.